pfnet-research/nips17-adversarial-attack/README.md

 ## Overview

 Our approach is to produce adversarial examples by using fully-convolutional neural networks.
-The basic frameworks is same as the Adversarial Transformation Networks paper (https://arxiv.org/pdf/1703.09387.pdf), but we used a much larger FCN model and stronger computation power, together with several new ideas such as multi-target training, multi-task training, and gradient hints.
+The basic framework is the same as that of the Adversarial Transformation Networks paper (https://arxiv.org/pdf/1703.09387.pdf), but we used a much larger FCN model and stronger computation power, together with several new ideas such as multi-target training, multi-task training, and gradient hints.
 For details, we are preparing a technical report that describes our approach.

 ## How to Run